Travel Icon: Uluru

 Migrating aboriginal tribes were drawn to Uluru around 10,000 years ago by the rich desert flora and wildlife found in the pools at its base.
 Rainwater cascades along the gullies and cracks of the rock surface and nourishes an unexpected variety of life in the area.
-In this special setting the aboriginal people honoured their ancestral spirits in ceremonial caves.
+In this special setting the aboriginal people honored their ancestral spirits in ceremonial caves.
 A guided tour of the rock art, hidden crevices and sacred sites of Uluru is one of the best ways to appreciate the spirituality, as well as the physical beauty, of this revered rock.

 Icon Facts: Uluru/Ayers Rock

 - Uluru/Ayers Rock was formed between 300 and 400 million years ago when the sea receded from the continental basin and a sandstone layer was twisted through 90 degrees into the vertical.
 The rock extends for six kilometers beneath the surface.

 - If you positioned Uluru/Ayers Rock in the middle of Sydney it would reach from Central Station to the Opera House and soar to more than twice the height of the harbor bridge!